 Touchstone is also acutely aware of its perceived position of strength as a major provider of mental health and wellbeing services to diverse communities and groups.
 Touchstone wants to actively share their resources, knowledge and position of influence with smaller, grass roots organisations.

 Touchstone is passionate about inclusion of all difference within our organisation.
 Touchstone’s commitment to Inclusion and Diversity is shared throughout the organisation and is a golden thread in all the work we do.

-As a community mental health and wellbeing charity, Touchstone has served the diverse communities of West Yorkshire for nearly 40 years; understanding the disproportionate impact discrimination and oppression have on our mental and physical health, and working tirelessly to eradicate health inequalities that compound this disadvantage.
+As a community mental health and wellbeing charity, Touchstone has served the diverse communities of West Yorkshire for over 40 years; understanding the disproportionate impact discrimination and oppression have on our mental and physical health, and working tirelessly to eradicate health inequalities that compound this disadvantage.

 CEO STATEMENT: ARFAN HANIF (HE_HIM)